Mailclark/bot2hook/README.md

 127.0.0.1       bot2hook.local
 ```

-### PHP Config file
+### Edit the PHP config file

 Go to the `sample/config/` folder.
 Copy the `sample_webhook.php` file into a new `testing_webhook.php`.

 Edit the new `testing_webhook.php` file.

 Uncomment the `logger` part.

-### Define the Slack team for logger
+### Define the Slack team for Logger

-Go to https://api.slack.com/web.
-At the bottom of the page, create a personal token associated to your team.
+Go to https://api.slack.com/web, scroll down to the bottom of the page and create a personal token associated to your team.

-Copy and paste this token to the subkey `token` of the `logger->slack` array of the new `testing_webhook.php` file.
+Copy and paste this token to the `token` subkey of the `logger->slack` array of the `testing_webhook.php` config file.

-In the subkey `channel`, indicate the channel where to receive logs (e.g. `#debug`).
-It has to be an existing channel.
+In the `channel` subkey, indicate the channel to receive logs (e.g. `#debug` — it has to be an existing channel).

 ### Start Docker containers